gnilk/vcpu/README.md

     - section <code/text/data/bss>  -> long form of '.code','.data', etc.. -> asmone

 ! syscall, through sys instruction
-- Separate linker step in compiler (refactor it away from the compiler)
++ Separate linker step in compiler (refactor it away from the compiler)
+- refactor segments and their handling...
 - compare instructions
 - branching
 + disassembling (i.e. reconstructing an instruction from op-codes)